KWagner91/google-homepage/README.md

-The Odin Project
+# The Odin Project - Front End Project Google Clone

-#1 HTML/CSS Project
+#1 HTML/CSS Project as part of the Front End Training (https://www.theodinproject.com/courses/web-development-101)

+Project Requirement:
-Build the Google.com homepage

-(the simple one with just a search box)
+1) Build the Google.com homepage (the simple one with just a search box)

-AIMS:
+Aims:
--Get familiar with HTML/CSS
+1) Get familiar with HTML/CSS
--Work with GitHub
+2) Work with GitHub

+### Open in any Webbrowser